openstack/tempest/stress/README.rst

 ------------
 This particular framework assumes your working Nova cluster understands Nova API 2.0.
 The stress tests can read the logs from the cluster.
-To enable this you have to provide the private key and user name for ssh to the cluster in the [stress] section of tempest.conf.
+To enable this you have to provide the hostname to call 'nova-manage' and the private key and user name for ssh to the cluster in the [stress] section of tempest.conf.
 You also need to provide the value of --logdir in nova.conf:

   host_private_key_path=<path to private ssh key>
   host_admin_user=<name of user for ssh command>
   nova_logdir=<value of --logdir in nova.conf>
+  controller=<hostname for calling nova-manage>

 The stress test needs the top-level tempest directory to be on PYTHONPATH if you are not using nosetests to run.